AdobeDocs/campaign-web.en/help/v8/content/send-to-subscribers.md

 You can create subscription services in Adobe Campaign, and send messages to your subcribers.
 Learn how to create subscriptions services in [this page](../audience//manage-services.md#create-service).

 To send messages to your subscribers, create a specific audience to identify the subscribers, and then create the delivery as detailed below.
-To perform this, follow these steps:

 1. Create an audience.
 Learn more about audiences in [this page](../audience/create-audience.md).